MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 Learn more at [Returns and refunds](synchronize-orders.md#returns-and-refunds)

-#### Time Zone consideration.
+#### Time zone consideration

-There are several cases when the Connector converts Date Time values received from Shopify to Date in Business Central.
-The **Document Date** field in orders is one of such fields.
+There are several cases when the connector converts Date Time values received from Shopify to Date values in [!INCLUDE [prod_short](../includes/prod_short.md)].
+The **Document Date** field on orders is one such field.

-Shopify returns Date Time as an ISO 8601-encoded date and time string.
-For example, 3:50 pm on September 7, 2019 in the time zone of UTC (Coordinated Universal Time) is represented as "2019-09-07T15:50:00Z".
+Shopify returns Date Time values as an ISO 8601-encoded date and time string.
+For example, 3:50 PM on September 7, 2019 in the time zone of UTC (Coordinated Universal Time) is represented as "2019-09-07T15:50:00Z".
 If your company time zone is different that might lead to errors in conversions.
-To prevent that, navigate to the **Company Information** page, locate the **Post Code** field, and verify that the **Time Zone** value of selected post code entry is populated.
+To prevent that, go to the **Company Information** page, locate the **Post Code** field, and verify that the **Time Zone** value of selected post code entry is populated.

 ### Shipment method mapping